 We've been honored to host numerous guest speakers, from nutritionists to medical professionals, to sanctuary directors and documentarians.
+Our film screening of The Ghosts in Our Machine attracted 30 attendees.
+We were honored to host the film's director, Liz Marshall, and the film's human protagonist, photojournalist Jo-Anne McArthur, for a lengthy Q&A after the screening.
 We've hosted the founder of Balanced, an incredible organization that helps individuals advocate for institutional menu change.
 Check our our speakers list!

 WHAT'S AN INITIATIVE?